UPDATE: No Hydrants Hampers Fight Against Upper Saddle River Mansion Fire At Rockland Border

 It took roughly 3½ hours to bring the blaze under control.
 Firefighters continued to douse hotspots into the evening.

-Mutual aid at the scene or in coverage was provided by, among others, firefightesr from Allendale, Ramsey, Wyckoff, Wanaque, Bloomingdale, Pompton Lakes and multiple Rockland County companies, including Hillcrest, Monsey, Pearl River, Spring Valley, South Spring Valley, Stony Point, Suffern, Tallman and Thiells.
+Mutual aid at the scene or in coverage was provided by, among others, firefighters from Allendale, Emerson, Fair Lawn, Franklin Lakes, Glen Rock, Hillsdale, Ho-Ho-Kus, Ramsey, Mahwah, Midland Park, Montvale, Oakland, Paramus, Ramsey, Ridgewood, Saddle River, Wyckoff, Wanaque, Woodcliff Lake, Bloomingdale, Pompton Lakes, Ringwood, and multiple Rockland County companies, including Hillcrest, Monsey, Pearl River, Spring Valley, South Spring Valley, Stony Point, Suffern, Tallman and Thiells.

 NOTE: The list of responding departments was compiled from area reports.
 If a company isn't listed here, please text: (201) 943-2794.
 Or email: jdemarco@dailyvoice.com.
 Or private message: Gerard(Jerry)DeMarco (FACEBOOK).